ruby-next/ruby-next/README.md

 The return value MUST be either String (new source code) or `nil` (indicating that no transformations were performed).
 The second argument (`source`) MAY be `nil``, indicating that no transformer tried to transform the source code.

-- **hijack_load:** a hook that is used to manually compile a bytecode for VM to load it.
+- **hijack_load:** a hook that is used to manually compile byte code for VM to load it.

 ```ruby
 RequireHooks.hijack_load do |path, source|